ravendb/docs/Chapter01.rst

 RavenDB without first discussing some of the history of data storage in the IT field for the last half a century or so.

-At first, data was simply stored in files, with each application having their own proprietary format.
+At first, data was simply stored in files, with each application having its own proprietary format.
 That quickly became a problem, since it was soon discovered that users have a lot of interesting requirements, such as being able to retrieve the data, search it, read reports about it, etc.